Optional Practical Training (OPT)

 Screenshot of APPROVED remark

-For example, if their current insurance will end on August 9, they must purchase new coverage by September 9.
+However, OPT students are eligible to purchase this plan as long as they purchase within 30 days of their previous insurance expiration date.
+For example, if their current insurance will end on August 9, they must purchase new coverage by September 8.

 To Purchase OPT Insurance